Open index.html

 Honest limits

 Rikiki is opinionated.
-Here is what we deliberately didn't build, so you can decide in 60 seconds whether it fits.
+Here's what it deliberately doesn't do, so you can rule it out fast.

 FAQ

-<deck-notes> inside any slide, then press P during the talk · a popup window opens with current + next slide, the notes, a timer, and slide counter.
-Sync is BroadcastChannel-based; no network call.themes/rikiki.css, change the values, link it instead of the default. ~140 CSS custom properties, organised in two layers (palette / semantic).
-For a single instance, override the --deck-*-* tokens inline on the element.<script> inside any slide and run whatever JS you want · the slide is just an HTML host.
-For most needs, the four built-in transitions (slide / fade / zoom / flip) are enough; for one-off effects, GSAP and friends are a script tag away.autoplay loop swipe on <deck-root> turns the same engine into a touch-friendly carousel.
-Same components, same theming, same 12 KB bundle.
-The dual-use is a side-effect of building on web standards.Documentation
+<deck-notes> inside any slide, then press P during the talk.
+A popup opens with the current and next slide, the notes, a timer and a slide counter.
+Sync runs over BroadcastChannel.
+No network call.themes/rikiki.css, change the values, link it instead of the default. ~140 CSS custom properties, in two layers (palette, then semantic).
+For a one-off, override the --deck-*-* tokens inline on the element.<script> inside any slide and run whatever JS you like.
+The slide is just an HTML host.
+Most of the time the four built-in transitions (slide, fade, zoom, flip) cover it.
+For one-off effects, GSAP and friends are a script tag away.autoplay loop swipe on <deck-root> turns the same engine into a touch-friendly carousel.
+Same components, same theming, same ~14 KB bundle.
+The dual use falls out of building on web standards.Documentation

 Six entry points into the full reference.
 Pick the one that matches what you came for.